 Reach out to our team today at 888.707.2873.

 Each person’s recovery is a unique journey.
 Since no two people have the exact same recovery needs, it’s crucial for there to be a variety of rehabilitative resources available, ensuring that each client has an individualized treatment plan.
 At Coalition Recovery, we recognize that many patients have spiritual or religious beliefs.
 Moreover, many of these religious and spiritual patients hope to reconnect with their beliefs during their recoveries.
-For this reason, we offer 12 step therapy as an optional treatment program for substance abuse and addiction.
+For this reason, we offer 12 step therapy as an optional treatment program for substance abuse and addiction as part of our evidence-based therapy programs

 No client is required to participate in a 12 step program.
 We offer a non-12 step track for clients who would like to follow a different path on their journey to recovery.